Thephelpster/CI_PP2_RPSLS/README.md

 # Project Description

+The Rock, Paper, Scissors, Lizard, Spock or RPSLS for short website is a site where people to go to play the new version of the classic rock paper scissors game againist an ai opponant

 # Project Goals
+* Enjoy a game of RPSLS against an Ai
+* Track the score Against the Ai
+* Learn the rules of RPSLS

 ## User Goals
+*

 ## Site Owner Goals
+* For the players to play and enjoy a game of RPSLS
+* For players to tell others about the game

 # User Experience

 ## Target Audience
+* The Big Bang Theory watchers and fans
+* Star Trek fans
+* Orginial Rock Paper Scissors fans

 ## User Requrements and Expectations
+* Easy to navigate site.
+* Simple layout throughout the site to make finding information quick and easy.
+* Accessiblity.

 ## User Stories
 ### First Time User